itaycs2407/500/resume.md

 ## Ending

-You better hire me, motherfulckers!
+You better hire me, nice people you are!